 - be from a culturally and linguistically diverse (migrant or refugee) background with at least one parent born overseas

 - preferably speak a language other than English

 - be an Australian citizen or permanent resident

-- have a personal narrative to share about their cultural inclusion journey in Australia
+- have a personal narrative to share about your cultural inclusion journey in Australia

-- and be willing to promote the cultural diversity agenda in university and Brisbane communities, around their studies.
+- be willing to promote the cultural diversity agenda in university and Brisbane communities, around your studies.

-- be a continuing undergraduate business student with at least 192 credit points remaining on plan, and a minimum overall GPA of 4.5 at the time of application, or
+- be a continuing undergraduate business student with at least 4 semesters of full time study (minimum 36CP) remaining on plan, and a minimum overall GPA of 4.5 as at the start of the time of application

-- be a continuing postgraduate students in a Master of Business with at least 144 credit points remaining on plan and a minimum overall GPA of 4.5 at the time of application.
+- be a continuing fulltime postgraduate student in a Master of Business with a minimum overall GPA of 4.5 at time of application, and either:

 How to apply

-- Complete your application and send to the QUT Business School Scholarships and Prizes Coordinator by 11.59pm on the due date.
+Complete your application and send to the QUT Business School Scholarships and Prizes Coordinator at firstname.lastname@example.org by 11.59pm on the due date.